EDGE Certified Foundation created the EDGE Standard.

-So when L’Oréal USA celebrated their success at achieving EDGE certification there was considerable interest generated in the online press:
+When L’Oréal USA celebrated their success in 2014 at achieving EDGE certification there was considerable interest generated in the online press:

 The Washington Post wrote about EDGE’s ‘seal of approval’ in their “On Leadership” pages.